DanStough/fullstory-ng-test/README.md

 *NOTES*
 * Must disable AdBlocker to use the FullStory API!!!

+*ASSUMPTIONS*
+* App does not need to be responsive; doesn't work on mobile.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server